claviska/esbuild-plugin-inline-import/README.md

 # Inline Import Plugin for esbuild

-This plugin lets you inline the contents of static imports.
+This plugin lets you inline the contents of select static imports.
 It will turn this:

 ```js
 import string from 'inline:./path/to/file.ext';